PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 • A diet rich in antioxidants and omega-3 fatty acids can help promote healing and reduce inflammation.

-• Smoking and alcohol consumption can slow healing and increase the risk of complications.
+• Avoid smoking and alcohol consumption which can slow healing and increase the risk of complications.

 How long after PRK can I watch TV?